 Depending on which niches your site appeals to, you may even want to divide your questions by target audience to make it even easier for searchers to find exactly the information they need.

 There are countless websites out there.
 If your website does not look good, it will fail to draw the traffic you want.
-Your website must not only look good on computers or laptops but must be optimized to look just as good on mobile devices.
+Your website must not only look good on computers or laptops.
+It must also be optimized to look just as good on mobile devices.
 Your website must be designed responsively.

 Check how it displays on several types of mobile devices and makes changes accordingly.
 Even simply changing the typography to make it more readable on mobile devices can have a huge impact.